SundbergBelen/MAGPIE-docs/docs/source/LocalVersion_instructions.rst

 Click `here <https://www.python.org/downloads/>`_ for more information on how to install Python

-Python 3.4 and later include pip by default.
 Click `here <https://pip.pypa.io/en/stable/installation/>`_ for more information on how to install pip.

 II.
 Download Code
 ================